sunnysideup/silverstripe-salesforcepartner/docs/en/INDEX.md

     }
 ```

-In the `MySalesforceForm` form, add the following:
+In the `MySalesforceForm` form, add the following (this will be called on "saving" / "actioning" you form (saving the results of the form):

 ```php